tegorman13/Dissertation/Manuscript/output/Dissertation-hugo.md

 The HTT and HTW tasks differ across numerous dimensions that may be relevant to the opposing patterns observed in the two projects (see <a href="#tbl-task-diff" class="quarto-xref">Table 18</a> provides for a detailed comparison of the two tasks).

 In HTT, the salient perceptual elements of the task (i.e. the launching box, target and barrier) are subject to variation (i.e. different distances between the launching box and target), and the spatial layout of these perceptually variable elements are intrinsically linked to the task objective of striking the target.
 Conversely, the perceptual task elements in HTW are invariant across trials, and the task objective is specified by the target velocity value specified as a numeral at the top of the screen.
 If the benefits of training variation do arise from the formation and flexible retrieval of distinct memory traces, then the lack of perceptual salience between training instances in the HTW task may have limited any potential benefits of variability.
-Future work could investigate this possibility further employing a modified version of the HTW task wherein the correct velocity value is indicated by some perceptual feature of the task (e.g. the color of the wall, or size of the ball), rather than displaying the target velocity numerically.
+Future work could investigate this possibility further employing a modified version of the HTW task wherein the correct velocity value is indicated by some perceptual feature of the task (e.g., the color of the wall, or size of the ball), rather than displaying the target velocity numerically.

 The HTT and HTW tasks also differed in terms of general task complexity.
 The HTT task was designed to mimic projectile launching tasks commonly employed in visuomotor learning studies, and the parabolic trajectories necessary to strike the target in HTT were sensitive to both the x and y dimensions of the projectiles velocity (and to a lesser extent, the position within the launching box at which the ball was released).
 Conversely the HTW task was influenced to a greater extent by the tasks commonly utilized in the function learning literature, wherein the correct output respones are determined by a single input dimension.
 In HTW,the relationship between feedback and optimal behavioral adjustment is also almost perfectly smooth, if participants produce a throw that is 100 units too hard, they'll be told that they were 100 units away from the target band.
 Whereas in HTT, the presence of the barrier in introduces irregularities in the task space.
 Even throws close to the solution space might result in failure, creating a less predictable learning environment.